 Save a written copy of these measurements for future reference!

 When starting a new pattern, compare the pertinent measurements one by one to the finished garment measurements and make adjustments.
 If your doll is between sizes, use the larger size if you don’t know how to alter patterns yet.

 5. Tracing Doll Clothes Patterns

-If you think you’ll want a copy of the original pattern or if you plan to alter the pattern, trace the hard copy of the pattern first.
+If you think you’ll want a copy of the original pattern or plan to alter the pattern, trace the hard copy first.